 The most common reason for Kiln timeouts while pushing/pulling/cloning files from a repository is related to big files that might take a long time to transfer.

-When connecting to Kiln through Tortoisehg you might get
+When connecting to Kiln through Tortoisehg

-HTTP Error 500 (Internal Server Error) followed by
+HTTP Error 500 (Internal Server Error)followed by

 Pushing big files (bigger than 50 MB) to a repository is generally not recommended because big files will be slow to synchronize, leading to potential network timeouts.